Andrettin/Wyrmsun/readme.txt

 * Items
 - Bows now have specific graphics for when they are on the ground.

+* Quests
+- The quest icon has been updated.

 * Scenarios
 - Other kobolds will no longer attack the Grafvitning Tribe, to prevent it from being destroyed too soon in the The First Dwarves scenario.